FOUND A PET

 If you have found a pet that is wearing identification, please reach out to the owners using the contact information on the tag or collar.

-If you have found a pet without identification, there are two options available:
+If you have found a pet without identification, there are several options available:

 Keep the animal while looking for its owner.

 Bringing an Animal to the Shelter: You can bring a found animal to PVAS (or whichever shelter serves your municipality).
 It’s best to call ahead to make an appointment, (956) 877-2207.
 You will be asked some basic questions concerning where the animal was found and if it was wearing any identification.
 Staff will use all available resources to reunite the animal with its owner.
 Stray animals are held for the state-mandated 3-day period before being placed up for adoption.

 Keeping an Animal While Looking for its Owner: Many people want to spare a lost pet from having to spend time in an animal shelter – and that’s a good thing!
 You don’t have to bring a found animal to PVAS (or any shelter), and can keep it in your home while you look for its owner.While doing so, make sure to:

 Call your local animal control office to report the found animal.

 Post a “found” message on lost & found pages on social media.

 Post flyers around your neighborhood.